kartonfarkas/api_docs/source/suite/emails/conditions.rst

 Conditions
 ==========

 Returns a list of rules for conditional text.
+In a condition, you can define a part of the content of the email campaign according to a criterion.

 Endpoint
 --------

 ``GET /api/v2/condition``

-Where *condName* is a placeholder to use in the email’s HTML or TEXT source.

 Result Example
 --------------